benalbrecht/stalwart_apppasswords/README.md

 ## How It Works

-This plugin uses Stalwart's `/api/account/auth` endpoint to manage app passwords.
-It authenticates using the OAuth access token from the user's Roundcube session, which means:
+This plugin uses Stalwart JMAP to manage app passwords.
+It authenticates using the OAuth access token from the user's Roundcube session, fetches account context from `/jmap/session`, and performs app password operations via `x:AppPassword/get` and `x:AppPassword/set` on `/jmap`.

+This means:

 1. Users must be logged in via OAuth/OIDC (e.g., Authentik, Keycloak)
 2. Stalwart must be configured to validate tokens from the same identity provider